FAQs

 • Why is hard water bad?

-The minerals in hard water can interfere with soaps and detergents, diminishing their ability to lather and clean effectively.
-Additionally, these minerals can accumulate on various surfaces, potentially causing damage to your plumbing, fixtures, and equipment.
+Hard water poses several challenges.
+The high mineral content can reduce the effectiveness of soaps and detergents, making it harder to create lather and clean efficiently.
+Moreover, these minerals can accumulate on various surfaces, potentially causing damage to plumbing systems, fixtures, and household appliances over time.

 • How does water softening work?